StavrosOrf/EV2Gym/README.md

 - Use PandaPower to simulate the grid (use it with the power transformer class id characteristics, use the storage class to simulate the chargers fro each node **aggregate many chargers to one storage** per bus)
 - Support any kind of  MV or LV network for the PandaPower grid
 - Replace PandaPower with PowerFactory simulations for better accuracy
+- Discretize action space (-100%, ...-10%,0,10%, ...., 100%) for better convergence
+- Think of how to impose the constraints (e.g. the power for empty ev chargers should be zero ,the transformer should not exceed its maximum power)

 ### Improve Problem Formulation
 - [ ] Add the **grid** as a part of the problem formulation